hotmeteor/spectator/README.md

 - `cebe/php-openapi`: Used to parse specs into usable arrays
 - `opis/json-schema`: Used to perform validation of an object/array against a spec

+## Sponsors

+A huge thanks to all our sponsors who help push Spectator development forward!
+In particular, we'd like to say a special thank you to our partners:

+- Phil Sturgeon (@philsturgeon)

+If you'd like to become a sponsor, please [see here for more information](https://github.com/sponsors/hotmeteor). 💪

 ## Credits

 - [Adam Campbell](https://github.com/hotmeteor)